Making Love vs Sex: 11 Key Differences

 When it comes to making love vs sex, making love involves communicating your needs and boundaries with your partner.

-Communication helps to strengthen the emotional connection with your spouse, which is one of the differences between romantic love vs real love.
+Communication helps to strengthen the emotional connection with your partner, which is one of the differences between romantic love vs real love.

 2. Quality time